The Eames Lounge Chair Restoration Experts

 President

 During my Bachelor of Fine Arts training (1982), I was repairing a broken sculpture bust when my teacher noticed the seamless repair and suggested I consider the field of restoration.
-Years later, after graduating with a Master of Fine Arts from Rutgers (1993) and working in the interior design field, I apprenticed myself to a master furzniture restorer.
+Years later, after graduating with a Master of Fine Arts from Rutgers (1993) and working in the interior design field, I apprenticed myself to a master furniture restorer.
 Two years later (2000), Fran Trainor Restoration and Design was up and running.

 I decided to focus my skills on mid-century modernism.
 Finding that I had a natural sensibility and rigor to work through dozens of steps, I earned a reputation for excellence and artistry.
 I have had the privilege of working on pieces by many of the top modernist designers, including George Nakashima, Wendell Castle, Jean Prouvé, Paul Evans, Vladimir Kagan, T.H.
 Robsjohn-Gibbings, Hans Wegner, George Nelson, Harry Bertoia, and of course Charles and Ray Eames and the 670 Lounge.